How to Remove Glare from Glasses in Photoshop – Easy and Quick Method

 Set the flow to a lower level

-Now Brush the glare area with a black color to make it darken.
+Now, brush the glare area with a black color to make it darker.

 Brush the glare area